Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: Introduction

 \subsection{Organization}

 This is a brief outline of the paper.
-In \fullref{sec:Z2}, we discuss the map $J_R^G$.
-In \fullref{sec:Etheorybig} compute its image in the cases of interest.
+In \Cref{sec:Z2}, we discuss the map $J_R^G$.
+In \Cref{sec:Etheorybig} compute its image in the cases of interest.
 This gives a lower bound on the order of $\PichG{E}{C_4}$ and, in particular, proves that this group is not cyclic.
-In \fullref{sec:computations}, we review the computations of the homotopy fixed point spectral sequences needed for the rest of the paper.
-In \fullref{sec:alg}, we compute the Mackey functor $\underline{H}^1(C_4, E_0^{\times})$.
-In \fullref{sec:pic}, we discuss some equivariant properties of the Picard spectral sequence and then use this spectral sequence to give the upper bounds on $\PichG{E}{C_4}$ and $\PichG{E}{C_2}$. \fullref{sec:tabandfigs} contains tables and figures.
+In \Cref{sec:computations}, we review the computations of the homotopy fixed point spectral sequences needed for the rest of the paper.
+In \Cref{sec:alg}, we compute the Mackey functor $\underline{H}^1(C_4, E_0^{\times})$.
+In \Cref{sec:pic}, we discuss some equivariant properties of the Picard spectral sequence and then use this spectral sequence to give the upper bounds on $\PichG{E}{C_4}$ and $\PichG{E}{C_2}$.